Human Leg Muscles & Tendons

 Quadricep Muscles

-Your quadricep muscles, also known as quads, consist of four muscles that compose the front of your leg; hence the name quads, meaning four.
-Your quads are located on the front, or anterior, part of your leg.
+Your quadricep muscles, also known as quads, consist of four muscles that compose the front of your leg; hence the name quads --meaning four.
 This is the group of muscles that you often see body builders flexing, which protrude just above the knee and take up most of the upper leg.
 They consist of the rectus femoris, vastus intermedius, vastus lateralis and the vastus medialis.
-These four muscles overlap each other and work together to straighten the knee and help you perform exercises such as squats, lunges and leg presses.
+These four muscles overlap each other and work together to straighten the knee and help you perform exercises such as squats, lunges and leg extensions.

 Hamstrings